-These five questions can be answered in many different ways, from informal to formal.
+You can answer these five questions in many different ways, from informal to formal.
 The sustainable strategy workbook takes a moderate approach that strikes a balance between these two extremes by creating a unified frame – a classic approach to strategic management – to guide the work of the organization.